hidude562/hidude562/README.md

 ## IMPORTANT: I will likely not be <i>too</i> active on github until the next summer break, so only expect feature additions about 1 time a week give or take.

 I'm a 10th grader.
-I like to program, 3d model and do other stuff.
+I like to program, 3d model, make music, and do other stuff.

 ![](https://github-readme-stats.vercel.app/api?username=hidude562&show_icons=true)